 Moreover, manufacturers should institutionalise performance measurement systems that replicate customers’ performance measures and identify customer touchpoints to monitor progress and gain feedback using customer surveys.
 This helps in measuring the impact of services on customer retention and customer margins and in making appropriate changes to processes where required.

 —Stephen Lovass, executive vice president and officer at Nordson Corporation

 While past crises presented immense economic challenges for manufacturers, COVID-19 is proving to be an even greater threat because of the significant impact on customer demand and the uncertainty around a return to normalcy.
 Aftermarket services is an increasingly valuable part of a manufacturing business that may help to offset the impact of the crisis on the sale of manufacturing equipment.
-It is a critical driver for stabilizing the business and helps ensure more constant revenue flows during times of economic slowdown and global crises.
-With customers facing financial pressures and prioritizing business continuity, speed-to-resolution, transparency, and visibility into performance data, manufacturers should also prioritize digital transformation to help enhance aftermarket services and the customer experience.
-Leveraging digitalization to focus on outcome-based service offerings, such as predictive maintenance and “pay per output” solutions; emphasis on a relationship-based model; and having a solutions-oriented mindset, can help manufacturers gain a competitive edge and protect and grow their business through improved customer service, better margins, and greater customer loyalty.
+It is a critical driver for stabilising the business and helps ensure more constant income flows during times of economic slowdown and global crises.
+With customers facing financial pressures and prioritising business continuity, speed-to-resolution, transparency and visibility into performance data, manufacturers should also prioritise digital transformation to help enhance aftermarket services and the customer experience.
+Leveraging digitalisation to focus on outcome-based service offerings, such as predictive maintenance and “pay per output” solutions; emphasis on a relationship-based model; and having a solutions-oriented mindset, can help manufacturers gain a competitive edge and protect and grow their business through improved customer service, better margins and greater customer loyalty.